MicrosoftDocs/biztalk-docs/biztalk/core/how-to-create-references-to-another-node-or-type.md

  You can create global types using records, fields or attributes.
 Global types created from records may only be used in records, types created from fields only in fields, attribute types only in attributes.
 The following procedures describe how to define and use global declarations.

-### To create a global declaration from a node
+## Create a global declaration from a node

 1. Select the **Record** , **Field Attribute**,or **Field Element** node whose type you want to make globally available.

 2. In the **Properties** window, type a name in the **Data Structure Type** list that will be used as the global name for the complex type, and then press ENTER.

-### To create a globally defined Sequence Group node, Choice Group node, or All Group node
+## Create a globally defined Sequence Group node, Choice Group node, or All Group node

 1. Select the **Record** node into which you want to insert the globally defined group node.